Tanzania Telecommunications Corporation

 Tanzania Telecommunications Corporation, formerly Tanzania Telecommunications Company Limited (TTCL), is the oldest and largest fixed line telecommunications company in Tanzania.
 The company comes forth from the former Tanzania Posts and Telecommunications Corporation in 1993.
 TTCL was wholly owned by the Government of Tanzania until the partial privatisation of the company on 23 February 2001.

 TTCL is governed by statute—the Tanzania Telecommunications Act of 1993.
 The company is licensee for fixed basic telephone services in Tanzania mainland and Zanzibar and hence it owns and operates the public switched telephone network in mainland Tanzania and on Zanzibar.
-Before the coming of mobile operators in late 1994, the company was enjoying monopoly on Tanzania Mainland and a duopoly on Tanzania Zanzibar, where Zanzibar Telecoms Limited (Zantel) was the second licensed fixed basic telephony operator.
+Before the coming of mobile operators in late 1994, the company was enjoying monopoly on Tanzania Mainland and a duopoly on Zanzibar, where Zanzibar Telecoms Limited (Zantel) was the second licensed fixed basic telephony operator.
 The company has been in several joint managements due to its financial instability in the past and has gone through several restructuring phases.

 It has been working with Huawei Technologies Co.
 Ltd as the infrastructure vendor of the company and Ericsson as a long-term strategic supplier of the company.

 History

 Early history

 TTCL traces its roots to the East African telecommunications provider.
 In 1933, the former East African Post and Telegraph Company covered Postal, Telegraph and Telephone services in the three East African nations of Tanganyika, Kenya and Uganda.
 In 1951 the British government replaced the East African Post and Telegraph Company and enacted the East African Posts and Telecommunication Act in 1951 to charter the East African Posts and Telecommunications Administration.

-In 1967, post independence of the three nations, the East African Community (EAC) was founded and replaced the East African Common Service Organization.
+In 1967, post independence of the three nations, the East African Community (EAC) was founded and replaced the East African Common Services Organization.
 In the aftermath, the East African Post and Telecommunications Corporation (EAP&TC) was established and replaced the East African Posts and Telecommunications Administration.
 However, ten years later, the breaking up of EAC in 1977 forced EAC member countries to re-establish their own national Postal, Telegraph and Telephone businesses.
 Therefore, in 1978 in Tanzania a parastatal was established under the name Tanzania Posts and Telecommunications Corporation (TPTC).

 In 1993 when the government of Tanzania heavily restructured parastatals, the Telecommunication sector was liberalised.
 This saw the splitting up of the TPTC; the TPTC split into three separate entities, namely the Tanzania Posts Corporation, the Tanzania Telecommunications Company Limited (TTCL), and the Tanzania Communication Commission (TCC).